Statutory Sick Pay Calculator

 Statutory Sick Pay (SSP) is the minimum amount employers must pay to eligible employees who are off work due to illness.
 Here's what you need to know:

-• Minimum Earnings: You must earn at least £125/week on average
+- Minimum Earnings: You had to earn at least £125/week on average to qualify

-• Waiting Period: First 3 days are "waiting days" (unpaid)
+- Waiting Period: First 3 days were "waiting days" (unpaid)

 Important: SSP is the minimum your employer must pay.
 Many employers offer more generous sick pay schemes.
 Check your employment contract for details.
 SSP payments are subject to tax and National Insurance deductions.

-Official Resources: For full eligibility criteria and official guidance, visit GOV.UK Statutory Sick Pay
+Official Resources: For full eligibility criteria and official guidance, visit GOV.UK Statutory Sick Pay.
+To understand how SSP fits into your overall income, use our take-home pay calculator or read about the latest UK tax changes for 2026/27.

 Why Knowing Your SSP Rights Matters